What are some healthy foods for kids?

 Your child should have some every day.

-The amount doesn't have to be huge but find a way to get him to have at least a little.
+The amount doesn't have to be huge but find a way to get them to have at least a little.

 How to do it?

-You can for example cut some greens into tiny pieces and mix them into your child's soup or rice or whatever it is you are making.
-That way he has no way to choose not to eat it :)
+You can for example cut some greens into tiny pieces and mix them into a soup or into rice or whatever it is you are making.
+That way they have no way to choose not to eat it.

 Olives are also great.
 They are high in calcium.
 Rinse them with water for a while before serving, or soak them for some time - to remove most of the salt.

 In my opinion, the most important food groups to focus on are the healthy foods for kids that I talked about i the video - fruits, vegetables, nus, seeds, legumes (like lentils and chickpeas), and gluten free grains.